Aref-Shahbakhsh/Aref-Shahbakhsh.github.io/content/authors/admin/_index.md

 ## About Me

-Aref Shahbakhsh is a Graduated master Student at Sharif University of Technology. his research interests include Theory of machine learning, Computational Biology.
+Aref Shahbakhsh is a Graduated master Student at Sharif University of Technology. his research interests include Theory of machine learning, Computational Biology, Natural Language Processing and Computer Vision.